pilotmoon/popclipweb/site/kb/mas.md

 ## Proof of your MAS purchase is already in iCloud

-If you use iCloud and ever ran PopClip 2023.7 or later, then PopClip has already saved proof of your MAS purchase to your iCloud account.
+If you use iCloud and ever ran PopClip 2023.7 or later from the MAS, then PopClip has already saved proof of your MAS purchase to your iCloud account.

-You can simply download the Standalone edition of PopClip from the [downloads](/download) page and put it in the /Applications folder.
-It will detect your MAS purchase from iCloud unlock itself.
+On any Mac where you use the same iCloud account (including on mew Macs in the future), you can simply download the Standalone edition of PopClip from the [downloads](/download) page and put it in the /Applications folder.
+It will detect your MAS purchase and unlock itself.

 ![](./media/shot-mas-license-1.png "Standalone edition recognizing the MAS purchase")